Turkish prosecutor requests transfer of Khashoggi trial to Saudi Arabia | Law-Order

 - Turkey

-Defence lawyer Ali Ceylan said he had not seen the response from the Saudi government but would prepare a statement when he does.
 The crown prince told The Atlantic monthly in an article published this month that he felt his own rights had been violated by the accusations against him as any person should be considered innocent until proven guilty.
+Tarik Beyhan, campaigns and communications director at Amnesty International Turkey, said the investigation in Turkey had been the only chance for a fair trial and that transferring the case to Saudi Arabia would mean the case is closed.

+"If Jamal Khashoggi's murder is going to be covered up due to political interests, economic interests or to improve relations, this will be a serious human rights violation for Turkey," Beyhan told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)